Andrew-S-Rosen/cbe504/main.typ

 === Rate-Determining Step <rate-determining-step>

-Here, we will take our assumptions to the logical extreme and consider what happens when one reaction step completely dominates the overall kinetics: a concept known as the rate-determining step.
+Here, we will take our assumptions to the logical extreme and consider what happens when one reaction step completely dominates the kinetics: a concept known as the rate-determining step.

 Consider the following reaction: